 B. Present findings to your audience

-- Consider the impact and context of your findings (e.g., the prevalence, financial and personal cost associated with the health indicator).
+- Describe the significance of your health indicator (e.g., the prevalence, financial and personal cost associated with the health indicator).

 - Identify opportunities, such as policies and programs, for addressing the inequalities suggested by your key findings.

-- Tailor your message and visualizations to your audience by considering their level of expertise and how they will use the information.
+Tailor your key messages and visualizations to your audience by considering their level of expertise and how they will use the information.